RAG4J/rag4j-jfall/readme.md

-# RAG4J - Retrieval Augmented Generation for Java
+# JFall workshop making use of RAG4J - Retrieval Augmented Generation for Java
 Welcome to the repository for our project [RAG4J.org](https://rag4j.org).
 This project is a Java implementation of the Retrieval Augmented Generation framework.
 It is a framework that is simple to use and understand.
 But powerful enough to extend for your own projects.
 The framework is designed to use as the base for a project, ideal to learn